-- Improve collaboration: when your team gets along and knows how to communicate, collaborating becomes easier.
+- Improved collaboration: when your team gets along and knows how to communicate, collaborating becomes easier.

-- Reduce problems in the workplace: clear communication can help you spot and address potential problems before they start snowballing.
+- Reduced problems in the workplace: clear communication can help you spot and address potential problems before they start snowballing.

-- Enhance remote work and communication: the right team building process can turn an otherwise disconnected virtual team into a cohesive one.
+- Enhanced remote work and communication: the right team building process can turn an otherwise disconnected virtual team into a cohesive one.

 Everyone likes to feel appreciated for their work, and your team isn’t the exception.
 Studies suggest that roughly 8 out of 10 employees feel happier when recognized by their boss.

 Just don’t confuse genuine appreciation with flattery.
 As Dale Carnegie, author of the classic “How to Win Friends and Influence People,” put it: